Giveth/giveth-wiki/wiki/protocol/community-meeting-53.md

 #### Result
 Approved

+### Point3
+Open community learning.

 #### Proposal
-Open community learning.
  Get guest, interview them/have them present/group - use for podcast.
 Propose topics, dont have to be expert, something we want.
 Will co-ordinate monthly speaker.

 #### Reactions
 Kay - awesome - please go ahead, maybe make a second slot in the week for alternating meeting topics